Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph

 \section{Introduction}

-In 1852, Francis Guthrie \cite{F1880} proposed the four color conjecture \cite{O1967,H1969,FF1998,BLW1976,BW1978,TK1986,CZ2005}: four colors are sufficient to color any map drawn in the plane or on a sphere so that no two regions with a common boundary line are colored with the same color, where two regions which have a point or a finite number of points in common are permitted to have the same color.
-It is also required that all regions be connected together.
-This problem can be converted to the vertex coloring problem for a graph easily.
-The specific method is as follows: Place a point, or \emph{vertex}, in the middle of each country of a map M, and join two vertices with a line, or \emph{edge}, whenever two countries have a common border to obtain a dual graph, which is planar.
-Therefore, the four color map problem can be converted into the 4-vertex-coloring problem for a planar graph equivalently.
-The similar conjecture is shown as follows:
+In 1852, Francis Guthrie \cite{F1880} put forward the Four-Color Conjecture \cite{O1967,H1969,FF1998,BLW1976,BW1978,TK1986,CZ2005}: four colors are sufficient to color any maps drawn in the plane or a sphere so that no two regions with a common boundary line are colored with the same color, where two regions which have a point or a finite number of points in common are permitted to have the same color.
+It is also required that all countries should be connected together.
+Four-Color Conjecture can be converted into vertex-coloring problem of a planar graph.
+The specific method is that every country in a map is considered as a vertex, and if two countries in the map share a common boundary line, then we will connect those two vertices representing two countries with a line.
+In this way, Four-Color Map Problem can be equivalently converted into $4$-vertex-coloring problem of a planar graph as follow: